shelmesky/vimrc/bundle/gocode/README.md

    A string option.
 If is not empty, gocode will forcefully redirect the logging into that file.
 Also forces enabling of the debug mode on the server side.
 Default: "" (empty).

+ - *package-lookup-mode*

+   A string option.
+If **go**, use standard Go package lookup rules.
+If **gb**, use gb-specific lookup rules.
+See https://github.com/constabulary/gb for details.
+Default: **go**.

+ - *close-timeout*

+   An integer option.
+If there have been no completion requests after this number of seconds, the gocode process will terminate.
+Defaults to 1800 (30 minutes).

 ### Debugging

 If something went wrong, the first thing you may want to do is manually start the gocode daemon with a debug mode enabled and in a separate terminal window.
 It will show you all the stack traces, panics if any and additional info about autocompletion requests.
 Shutdown the daemon if it was already started and run a new one explicitly with a debug mode enabled: